kwonus/Quelle-Obsolete/Quelle.md

 *@generate* Java CloudSearch

 The generate command will generate the internal Quelle class in the language specified.
 Indentation will be controlled as specified by a separate CONTROL statement.
 Quelle's communication with a web-search provider [aka host] uses an HTTPS POST request and JSON serialization of C# classes that contain the parsed Quelle clauses.
 Generating these classes accelerates the development of deserializers for the language of the search host.
 In each invocation, the class/structure is code-generated into the language specified.
-Languages supported are:
+Languages & IDL supported are:

 - Java
 - Go
 - C
 - C#
+- Rust
+- Protobuf (Protocol Buffers IDL)

 Python support code-generation is unnecessary, because the pythonic pattern is to use a dictionary for derealization as this is normally methodology for working with JSON payloads.